Swim, Fish, Hike and more... so many ways to have fun on your Wyoming holiday

 National Park Lodging

-We stayed at the Colter Bay Village cabins.
+We stayed in the park at the Colter Bay Village cabins.
 They were simple but charming and comfortable.
 Some come with private bathrooms.
 We really enjoyed our stay there.
-The location on the lake is great and there is lots to do.
+The location on the lake is lovely, and there is lots to do.
 The main downside here is dining was limited and the cabins don’t have kitchens.
-(Read my review of Colter Bay Village Cabins.)
+(You can rread my complete review here: Colter Bay Village Cabins.)

 RV's and Camping at Grand Teton National Park